How much yarn do I need for my crochet project?

 So if you’re yarn shopping you’ll need to buy 4 balls for this scarf!

-This uses a very similar method to using area but instead of calculating your cm square, you calculate stitch count.
+This uses a very similar method to using area but instead of calculating your cm square, you calculate stitch count per metre.

-Again I have outlined the steps and followed up using the same worked example (lets see if I get the same result!).
-Steps 1-3 are the same!
+Again I have outlined the steps and followed up using the same worked example (let’s see if I get the same result!).
+Steps 1-3 are the same as the previous method.

-- Take your sample and weigh it – write down the weight
+- Step 1: Take your sample and weigh it – write down the weight

-- Use the information on your ball band to calculate how many meters per gram you get from your yarn (meters per ball divided by ball weight)
+- Step 2: Use the information on your ball band to calculate how many meters per gram (m/g) you get from your yarn: meters per ball divided by ball weight – write it down

-- Use your m/g calculation to work out how many metres you have used in your swatch (m/g measurement times weight of swatch)
+- Step 3: Work out how many metres you have used in your swatch; m/g measurement (Step 2) times weight of swatch (Step 1) – write it down

-- Calculate the number of stitches in your swatch (number of rows multiplied by the number of sts in each row)
+- Step 4: Calculate the number of stitches in your sample; number of rows multiplied by the number of stitches in each row – write it down

-- Work out the number stitches your stitch pattern uses per metre (divide the number of stitches used by the number of metres in your sample) Write it down!
+- Step 5: Work out the number stitches your stitch pattern uses per metre; divide the number of stitches used in the sample (Step 4) by the number of metres in your sample (Step 3) – write it down

-- Work out how many meters you’ll need for the size of your finished project (total number of stitches divided by stitches per metre)
+- Step 7: Work out how many meters you’ll need for the size of your finished project; total number of stitches (Step 6) divided by stitches per metre (Step 5) which will give you the total number of metres of yarn needed for your project

-- Work out how many balls that is (divide the total meterage by the number of meters in each ball (from the ball band) and round up)
+- Step 8: Work out how many balls that is (divide the total meterage by the number of meters in each ball (from the ball band) and round up)

 We’ll use the same example with swatch of half double crochet 30 sts wide by 24 rows long, measuring 15cm by 15cm, it uses double knit yarn which comes in 100g balls, each ball has approximately 250m of yarn.

 This swatch would have a gauge measurement of 20 sts and 16 rows in 10cm.
-You could use this to work out that a 150cm by 25cm scarf would need 240 rows and 50 sts in each row (that will come in handy later).
+You could use this to work out that a 150cm by 25cm scarf would need 240 rows and 50 sts in each row – You will need this calculation for Step 6.
+You can read this post to learn how to use gauge to calculate your stitch and row counts but I’ve broken it down in a slightly different way in example below (the results are the same).

 Your sample has 24 rows with 30 sts in each row: